ZiZ0U1/Snake-Game/README.md

 # 🐍 Snake Game

-A classic console-based Snake game implementation.
+A classic GUI Snake game implementation.
 This project serves as a demonstration of basic game loop mechanics, collision detection, and dynamic data structures.

 ## ⚙️ Project Details